WordPress/WordPress/README.md

 ### 3. Run the Wordpress installer

+How about the Wordpress database config screen?
 No need to worry about database connection information as that is taken care of in the background.
-The only step that you need to complete is the site information and the installation process will be complete
+The only step that you need to complete is the site information and the installation process will be complete.

+We will post more information about how this works but we recommend developers take a look at `wp-congfig.php` to get an understanding.

 ![alt](http://i.imgur.com/4EOcqYN.png, '')